Gould Academy: Academics

 Gould operates on a semester system, and students typically enroll in five to six courses per semester.
 Class periods are affectionately known as "dots" (periods), and have a fixed schedule changing between five and four classes a day.
 The fall and spring term schedules include a half day every week on Wednesday and a late start every Thursday.
 The Winter term schedule is based on half days Tuesday through Friday to make time for athletics, mainly the On-Snow Competition programs.

 Programming

 Athletics

+Gould Academy is known for a whole-of-student approach that builds mentally and physically resilient athletes.
+In 2026, Gould sent three alumni to the Olympics.
+Additionally, two former US ski team coaches are Gould alumni, several Olympians previously competed in the Olympics, and are highly decorated XGames athletes.

 Gould's high school teams compete in the MAISAD league of the New England Preparatory School Athletic Council.
 Most sports also branch outside of the league and conference.
 Fall Sports include Cross Country Running, Equestrian, Field Hockey, Golf, Mountain Biking, Soccer, and the Outing Club.
-Winter Sports include Men's Basketball, Snowboarding (competitive and not), Alpine Skiing (competitive and not), Freestyle Skiing, Nordic Skiing, Learn to Ski, Rugrats, and Ski Patrop.
+Winter Sports include Snowboarding (competitive and varsity level), Alpine Skiing (competitive and varsity level), Freestyle Skiing, Nordic Skiing, All-Mountain Non-Competitive Skiing and Snowboarding, Learn to Ski, Ski Instructor Program, and Ski Patrol.
 Spring sports are Baseball, Equestrian, Lacrosse, Softball, Tennis, Mountain Biking, and the Outing Club.

-On-Snow Competition Program

-Special class schedules and flexibility are available for students competing in the program, especially during the winter.
+Competitive Snow Sports

+Winter class schedules get flipped so athletes spend their mornings at Sunday River and take academic classes after lunch.
+Flexible academic support for students traveling and competing in the program.
+There is a winter term option for seventh and eighth grade competitive athletes in alpine and freestyle.